dev-otitarenko/calculations-javascript/README.md

-# Playing with ScriptManager

-Running simple jscript constuctions on server side.
+# Running simple jscript-constructions on the server side.
+Playing with ScriptManager

 Input in JSON format, The set of data with unique fields names:
 ```